jpan17/spot/README.md

 # spot
-A web application to help pet owners find pet enthusiasts to watch over their animals
+A web application to help pet owners find pet enthusiasts to watch over their animals.
+This branch is a very early demonstration of the database management system we plan on using (Flask), and the Flask code is intended to be reusable for later versions of the project.